kiboschool/course-pm-and-design/src/concept-testing.md

 ## Submission

-- Ensure your concept test report is set to enable anyone at Kibo to comment on the document
+#### Ensure your concept test report is set to enable anyone at Kibo to comment on the document

+#### Submit your assignment in Gradescope
+- Each team member must submit individually
-- Submit a link to your report in Gradescope
+- In addition to a link to your report, you will answer the following questions about your collaboration:
+    -  Summarize your individual contribution to this group assignment/project.
+    -  How balanced were the efforts of the group members?
+Did everyone do his or her fair share of work?
+    -  If you had done this by yourself, would the outcome have been better or worse?
+    -  Given the choice, would you work with the same group again?
+    -  (Optional) Is there anything else you want to share with instructors about the way your team worked together?

-- Upload a  copy of the report to the Woolf platform.
+#### (3) Download and submit a PDF copy of your report in Woolf